rohityadavcloud/rohityadavcloud.github.io/_posts/2025-01-27-cloudstack-kvm.markdown

 # Getting Started

-First install Ubuntu 20.04/22.04/24.04 LTS on your x86_64 system that has at least 8GB RAM (prerably 16GB or more) with Intel VT-X or AMD-V enabled.
+First install Ubuntu 22.04/24.04 LTS on your x86_64 system that has at least 8GB RAM (prerably 16GB RAM or more) with Intel VT-X or AMD-V enabled.
 Ensure that the `universe` repository is enabled in `/etc/apt/sources.list`.

 Install basic packages: